National Institute of Standards and Technology, Commerce.

 Applicants may be asked to modify objectives, work plans, or budgets and provide supplemental information required by the agency prior to award.

 The decision of the Grants Officer is final.

-The Department of Commerce Pre-Award Notification Requirements for Grants and Cooperative Agreements: The Department of Commerce Pre-Award Notification Requirements for Grants and Cooperative Agreements, which are contained in the Federal Register Notice of February 11, 2008 (73 FR 7696), are applicable to this solicitation.
-On the form SF-424, the applicant's 9-digit Dun and Bradstreet Data Universal Numbering System (DUNS) number must be entered in item 8.c.
-Organizational DUNS.
-The DUNS number provided MUST be the DUNS number for the entity within the applying institution that will be responsible for drawing down funds from the Automated Standard Application for Payment System (ASAP).
-Institutions that provide incorrect DUNS numbers may experience significant delays in receiving funds.
+The Department of Commerce Pre-Award Notification Requirements for Grants and Cooperative Agreements: The Department of Commerce Pre-Award Notification Requirements for Grants and Cooperative Agreements, 69 FR 78,389 (Dec.
+30, 2004) applies to this notice.
+On the form SF-424, the applicant's 9-digit Dun and Bradstreet Data Universal Numbering System (DUNS) number must be entered in the Applicant Identifier block (68 FR 38402).

 Collaborations with NIST Employees: All applications should include a description of any work proposed to be performed by an entity other than the applicant, and the cost of such work should ordinarily be included in the budget.

 If an applicant proposes collaboration with NIST, the statement of work should include a statement of this intention, a description of the collaboration, and prominently identify the NIST employee(s) involved, if known.
 Any collaboration by a NIST employee must be approved by appropriate NIST management and is at the sole discretion of NIST.
 Prior to beginning the merit review process, NIST will verify the approval of the proposed collaboration.
 Any unapproved collaboration will be stricken from the proposal prior to the merit review.